 This surgery involves removing about 85% of your stomach by forming a sleeve gastrectomy on top.
 This reduces the amount of food that you can consume at one time.
-In addition, just after the sleeve portion, the first portion of the small intestine immediately after the stomach is divided and brought in a loop of small intestines up to the stomach to bypass about half of the small intestines.
+In addition, just after the sleeve portion, the first portion of the small intestine immediately after the stomach (called the duodenum) is divided and brought in a loop of small intestines up to the stomach to bypass about half of the small intestines.
 This reduces the amount of calories that can be absorbed (as well as the amount of fat) even more than the bypass.

 How Is Today’s Loop Version Different From Traditional DS?

-The traditional procedure, called the biliopancreatic diversion with duodenal switch (BPD-DS) or the gastric reduction duodenal switch (GR-DS), involved bypassing more than 80% of a person’s small intestines.
+The traditional procedure, called the biliopancreatic diversion with duodenal switch (BPD-DS) or the gastric reduction duodenal switch (GR-DS) involved bypassing more than 80% of a person’s small intestines.
 While this operation led to high weight loss, a subset of patients suffered persistent vitamin or protein malnutrition in spite of supplementation.
-This was because too much of the small intestine was bypassed, limiting patients’ ability to absorb crucial vitamins and proteins.
+This was because too much of the small intestine was removed, limiting patients’ ability to absorb crucial vitamins and proteins.

 What Should I Expect From Duodenal Switch Surgery?

-The primary advantage of loop duodenal switch (SADI-S) surgery is that it combines intake restriction (the sleeve portion of the surgery limits the amount of food you can eat) with substantial calorie malabsorption (the rerouting of the intestines reduces absorption of fat and calories).
-This results in the highest percentage of unhealthy weight loss with the lowest risk of significant weight regain*.
-Patients on average can expect to lose 80-100% of their unhealthy weight over about 9 months*.
+The primary advantage of loop duodenal switch (SADI-S or SIPS) surgery is that it combines intake restriction (the sleeve portion of the surgery limits the amount of food you can eat) with substantial calorie malabsorption (the rerouting of the intestines reduces absorption of fat and calories).
+This results in the highest percentage of unhealthy weight loss with the lowest risk of significant weight regain.
+Patients on average can expect to lose 80-100% of their unhealthy weight over about 9 months.